Jan 01, 2024

 For those with requirements beyond Doppler’s vast native integrations, the Doppler platform offers the robust Doppler CLI.
 This command-line interface provides multiple methods for supplying secrets to your application.
 For more in-depth information, refer to our Secrets Access Guide.

 IaC streamlines the deployment and management of infrastructure through declarative configuration programming.
 When selecting a secrets manager, it’s vital to ensure compatibility with your organization’s chosen IAC languages.
-AWS Secrets Manager, for instance, seamlessly integrates with AWS CloudFormation, AWS CDK, and HashiCorp Terraform.
+AWS Secrets Manager, for instance, integrates with AWS CloudFormation, AWS CDK, and HashiCorp Terraform.
 The integration of a secrets manager with IaC language and processes is critical, as it guarantees a unified, secure, and compliant method for managing secrets across the infrastructure management lifecycle.

-Depending on your organization’s requirements, it may be important to consider seamless integration across multiple cloud platforms, enterprise IT services, and even managed devices.
+Depending on your organization’s requirements, it may be important to consider integration across multiple cloud platforms, enterprise IT services, and even managed devices.

 Modern organizations often operate within multi-cloud or hybrid environments, utilizing services from clouds such as AWS, Azure, and Google Cloud.
-An effective secrets management solution should seamlessly connect with a diverse set of cloud providers, enterprise IT infrastructure types, and even managed devices.
+An effective secrets management solution should connect with a diverse set of cloud providers, enterprise IT infrastructure types, and even managed devices.

 The platform’s adaptability to different cloud providers and Enterprise IT services provides the flexibility required for your organization’s future growth.
 This adaptability not only prevents vendor lock-in but also facilitates a smooth transition between different cloud service providers as needs change.